-The Clarke Field House/University Student Union and University Village Apartments were both opened in Fall 2003.
+The Clarke Field House/University Student Union and University Village Apartments both opened in Fall 2003.
 The 200,000-square-foot Kellogg Library opened in January 2004 with space for 840,000 volumes and seating for more than 1,600 students.
-The 80,000-square-foot Markstein Hall (Business Building) opened in January 2006.
+The 80,000-square-foot Markstein Hall, home to the College of Business Administration, opened in January 2006.

 The McMahan House, built in 2009, became the first conferencing center on campus, consisting of four structures: the main structure that includes a great room for meeting and dining; a commercial kitchen, foyer and support areas; and three other conference rooms.
-In addition it has a large covered patio for outdoor events.
+It also has a large covered patio for outdoor events.

-The Social and Behavioral Sciences Building, completed in Summer 2011, officially opened its doors to students for the Fall 2011 semester.
-This academic building added lecture and lab space with an addition of 125 faculty offices to the campus.
-Additionally the Public Safety Building completed in Spring 2011 provided space for the University Police and Parking and Commuter Services departments on the edge of campus near the Sprinter station.
+The Social and Behavioral Sciences Building officially opened its doors to students for the Fall 2011 semester.
+This academic building added lecture and lab space as well as 125 faculty offices.
+Additionally, the Public Safety Building, completed in Spring 2011, provided space for the University Police and Parking and Commuter Services departments on the edge of campus near the Sprinter train station.

 The University Student Union, the heartbeat of the campus and a hub of student activity, opened its doors on January 21, 2014.
-The USU added a 9,000-square-foot ballroom–the largest venue on campus.
-A space for four food concepts, activity room, coffee shop, convenience store and student service department offices were also included.
+The USU includes a 9,000-square-foot ballroom–the largest venue on campus.
+Spaces for dining, activity rooms, a coffee shop, a convenience store and student service department offices were also included.

-The Student Health and Counseling Services Building relocated Student Health and Counseling Services back to campus after being located off-campus for more than 15 years.
-The project built a two-story building that includes examination rooms, medical offices, counseling spaces and a wellness and health program space.
+With the opening of its new building in January 2015, Student Health and Counseling Services was able to move back to campus after being located off-campus for more than 15 years.
+The two-story building includes examination rooms, medical offices, counseling spaces and a wellness and health program space.

-The Sports Center, home to CSUSM men’s and women’s basketball and women’s volleyball, celebrated its grand opening on September 1, 2016.
+The Sports Center, home to CSUSM men’s and women’s basketball and women’s volleyball teams, celebrated its grand opening on September 1, 2016.
 The 25,000-square-foot building includes seating for 1,400 for games.